olympexio/smartcontracts/README.md

    - **Description:** Executes calls to various modules and contracts, transferring funds across protocols and pools to complete the swap and distribute fees.

 3. **FeeCollector.sol**
-    - **Description:** Stores the collected fees, acting as the central repository for the protocol's treasury.
+    - **Description:** Collect and Distribute the collected fees.

 4. **OlympiansTreasury.sol**
-   - **Description:** Serves as the central repository for funds related to Investment NFTs, managing and allocating collected dividends and assets.
+   - **Description:** Serves as the central repository for funds related to Investment NFTs, managing and allocating collected dividends and assets and also collects fees.

 5. **OlympexLimitOrder.sol**
    - **Description:** Executes limit orders within the protocol.
 This contract call to OlympexAggregator contract for make the swaps.